All content on this page is correct as of December 8, 2020

-The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose expired between 31 March 2020 and 1 October 2020, are eligible for a one-year free visa extension:
+The Home Office website and guidance states that those working in the following professions for the NHS or an independent healthcare provider, whose expired between 1 October 2020 and 31 March 2020, are eligible for a one-year free visa extension:

 We note that this list does not include doctors, who were previously included in the extension before the Home Office expanded the list of eligible professions last week.
 We have followed this up with the Home Office who have confirmed that doctors are still eligible to benefit from the extension.
 The Home Office has also confirmed that the extension is available regardless of which category someone currently holds leave in, and is not limited to those here under Tier 2.

-The Home Office website also states that family members of those eligible could also get an extension to the same date if their visa is also due to expire before 1 October 2020.
-It is not clear whether this applies to all family members or just those who are here as ‘dependants’.
-We are waiting for greater clarity on this.
+The Home Office website also states that family members who are dependants of those eligible could also get an extension to the same date if their visa is also due to expire before 31 March 2021.
+You should be aware that this visa extension scheme is not currently live, but will be available in due course.
+You can sign up for notification of its launch here.

 If you are unsure if you work in an eligible profession, you should check with your employer.
 Your employer will tell the Home Office if you’re eligible for the extension.
 The Home Office website states that once your employer tells you to, you should post your and your family’s BRP to the Home Office, or that your employer may offer to do this for you.
 The Home Office will then return your BRP once your visa has been extended.
 We recommend that you seek legal advice on your situation before sending any documents, as it is not clear on what basis the Home Office is able to grant these extensions and it is possible you could become an overstayer if your visa expires, you have not applied to extend it, and the Home Office has not extended it for you.